Minutes, Reports, and Newsletters can be found in News and Reports

 Recent Strategic Planning

 Reviewing and re-setting our strategic direction is essential to effective operations.
 MIEDS Board members were joined by elected officials and senior staff from our communities at the end of February for a full day of Strategic Planning.
 If you have feedback on our work or suggestions for MIEDS' priorities, please contact your local representative or MIEDS staff.
-We look forward to presenting our new Strategic Plan in the spring.
+Our Strategic Direction for 2016 is explained in this document.

 Haida Gwaii Business Walks 2015

 Last October, MIEDS organized Haida Gwaii's first Business Walks with Northern Development, Community Futures, and the Villages, Regional District, and Haida communities.
 Staff and elected officials spent a week talking to businesses in all of our communities about the successes and challenges they face.
-Almost 80% of the 89 businesses contacted are steady or growing, and many face common challenges in employee recruitment and BC Ferries.
-MIEDS will be presenting the results to the Village Councils, Regional District Board, and Band Councils in November/December.
-Read the Final Report here, and contact Cameron if you have any questions or suggestions.
+Almost 80% of the 89 businesses contacted are steady or growing, and many face common challenges in employee recruitment and BC Ferries Read the Final Report here.

 Tourist Visitor Survey Results